Fenella-O/Revision-Notes/docs/01-requirements.md

 - Provide users with the ability to upload PDFs/projects and have them read aloud using text-to-speech (TTS).
 - Enable users to add, view, and organize comments (text or voice) while listening.
 - Ensure seamless navigation and playback within documents.
-- Prepare the system for eventual mobile app integration with synced data.
+- Responsive web design to use with mobile devices.

 ## Users